O2br/RIntegrationPack/scripts/README.md

 <img src="https://github.com/MicroStrategy/RIntegrationPack/blob/master/assets/RShelf_RandomForest.PNG" width="250">

-Random Forest is a machine learning technique wherein numerous, independent decision trees are trained on randomized subsets of the training data.
-This is done to reduce overfitting.
+Random Forest is a machine learning technique wherein numerous, independent decision trees are trained on randomized subsets of the training data in order to reduce overfitting.
 Data is passed into each individual decision tree for classification, and the class that is predicted by the majority of those decision trees is returned as the predicted class for that record.

 | Output | MicroStrategy Metric Expression |
 | :----- | :------------------------------ |